linode/docs/docs/guides/uptime/logs/how-to-use-fluentd-for-data-logging/index.md

 ## Syslog Application Example

-Ubuntu 20.04 LTS and 22.04 LTS Linodes have the remote syslog known as rsyslog pre-installed and it is used in this example.
+Ubuntu 20.04 LTS and 22.04 LTS Compute Instances have the remote syslog known as rsyslog pre-installed and it is used in this example.

-Once the Linode is started, login.
 In this example, `rsyslog.conf` is modified to send log entries to the same port as the Fluentd `tg-agent` is set to listen.

+1. Log in to the system once it boots up.

 1. Open `rsyslog.conf` in a text editor with root permissions: